Pleias/pleias_ScholasticAI/readme.md

 <img src="static/ScholasticAI_Pleias_logo.png" alt="ScholasticAI Pleias logo" width="700">

-**ScholasticAI** is a versatile desktop tool designed for **retrieval-augmented generation (RAG)**.
+**ScholasticAI** is a versatile tool designed for **retrieval-augmented generation (RAG)**.
 It allows you to upload and analyze local PDFs, retrieve information using conversational AI, and verify answers with references grounded in your own documents, as well as querying external databases.
-While we built this application mainly for research articles, you can use it for other purposes.
+While we built this application mainly for treating research articles, you can use it for different kinds of PDFs.

 The app was made under the philosphy of **complete local deployement**, running efficiently on consumer grade **GPU-less** laptops or desktops.
 In order to achieve that, we rely on **Pleias's own AI foundation models**, which are **SoTA small models for RAG**, **European AI Act compliant** and most importantly **completely open** (weights, corpus and code).